 Understanding the difference between drinking a bit too much and alcoholism is hard to do.
 Many people engaging in alcohol abuse believe they can control it and that they don’t need to change.
 Yet, when you realize you have a drinking problem, you can then take steps to get help.
 That help can change the course of your life and help you build towards a better, healthier future.
-Our goal at Georgia Addiction Treatment Center is to provide you with the tools and resources you need to heal from addiction.
+Our goal at Georgia Addiction Treatment Center is to provide you with the tools and resources you need to heal from alcohol addiction.

 How to Know if You Have a Drinking Problem